-Once the A grade riders have been fed at the first feed station, RIDERS SUPPORT VEHICLES ARE NOT PERMITTED TO PROCEED TO THE SECOND FEED STATION ALONG THE RACE ROUTE VIA LEYBOURN.
+Once the A grade riders have been fed at the first feed station, RIDERS SUPPORT VEHICLES ARE NOT PERMITTED TO PROCEED TO THE SECOND FEED STATION ALONG THE RACE ROUTE VIA LEYBURN.

-All rider support vehicles must return back along the race route to the New England Highway and proceed towards Allora.
+All rider support vehicles must return to the New England Highway and proceed towards Allora.
 2km after turning into Allora Rd and passing through Allora, turn right into Dalrymple Creek Road and travel approximately 10km to the second feed station.
-This is the shortest and quickest route and avoids traffic congestion along the roads are narrow of the race route.
+This is the shortest and quickest route and avoids traffic congestion along the narrow roads of the race route.

 - 11:00AM Finish village opens

 - No vehicles are permitted to park on the finish straight in either direction at any time.
 Please use toilets that are available at both Leslie Park (Cnr Guy & Albert Street, 1 block from the race finish line) or the Horse and Jockey Hotel / Motel.

 - 12:30PM Presentations made progressively during the afternoon.

 - 2:00PM Approximate arrival of Elite A Grade

 - 2:15PM Approximate arrival of Women’s Division 2

 NO VEHICLES ARE PERMITTED TO PARK ON THE VICTORIA STREET FINISH STRAIGHT IN EITHER DIRECTION.

 Victoria Street will be intermittently closed to traffic as each group finishes.
 This area will be controlled by police, traffic control and race officials whose directions must be followed.